Zelhorst92/1stMileStone-GymSite/README.md

 ## User Expectations
 * User expects the navigation on the site to be working properly.
 * User expects the sign-up form will be submitted correctly.
-* User expects the links to the social media to be working properly and open in a seperate browser.
+* User expects the links to the social media to be working properly and open in a seperate window/tab.
 * User expects to find the contact information.

 [Back to top](#table-of-content)